janluke/iccas-dataset/README.md

   of cases, you should instead ignore cases of unknown age.

 - The same reasoning of the previous point applies to `deaths_percentage`.

-## How datasets are updated

-This repository contains also the Python code used to fetch new reports, extract the data from them and generate the datasets.
-The main script is periodically run by a GitHub Action [workflow](.github/workflows/update-data.yaml).
-At the moment, the workflow doesn't push changes directly into the master branch;
-instead, it creates a pull request that I can check.
-This is just a temporary precaution, since the script already performs several sanity checks on the extracted data.